ronin-rb/ronin-rb.github.io/docs/porting/metasploit_payloads_to_ronin_payloads.md

 title: Porting Metasploit Payloads to Ronin Payloads
 ---

-# Porting Metasploit Payloads modules to Ronin Payloads
+# Porting Metasploit Payloads to Ronin Payloads

 This guide explains how to convert a Metasploit payloads into a [Ronin payloads][Ronin::Payloads::Payload].